matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-plugin-examples.md

 tags: ["custom plugin", "golang", "go plugin", "middleware", "examples"]
 ---

-Here we provide some worked example for performing specific functionality with a custom Go plugin.
+This document provides a working example for providing specific functionality with a custom Go plugin.

-There are more resources in our [Plugin Hub]({{< ref "plugins/plugin-hub">}}).
+For more resources for writing plugins, please visit our [Plugin Hub]({{< ref "plugins/plugin-hub">}}).

 ## Using a custom Go plugin as a virtual endpoint
 It is possible to send a response from the Golang plugin custom middleware.
-So in the case that the HTTP response was sent:
+In the case that the HTTP response was sent:

 * The HTTP request processing is stopped and other middleware in the chain won't be used.
 * The HTTP request round-trip to the upstream target won't happen